Regularity of the density of states for random Dirac operators: Proof of the main result

-\begin{remark} The usual methods to make appear the finite volume operator in the calculation, described in \cite{KM} and \cite{veselic}, are specific to Schrödinger operators: one of them uses the Feynman-Kac formula and the other one Dirichlet-Neumann bracketing, which is not possible in our case because the Dirac operator is not self-adjoint neither with Dirichlet nor Neumann boundary conditions.
-On the contrary, our method can be used for a large class of operators.
+\begin{remark} Several methods to make appear the finite volume operator in the calculation, described in \onlinecite{KM} and \onlinecite{veselic}, are specific to Schrödinger operators: one of them uses the Feynman-Kac formula and the other one Dirichlet-Neumann bracketing, which is not possible in our case because the Dirac operator is not self-adjoint neither with Dirichlet nor Neumann boundary conditions.
+Another method, close to ours, is presented in~\onlinecite{kirsch} but works only for discrete models since it uses the fact that $(H_\omega-z)^{-1}\chi_L$ is trace-class for all $z\in\CC\backslash\RR$ and $L>0$, which is not the case on the continuum.

-Another method, close to ours, is presented in~\cite{kirsch} but works only for discrete models since it uses the fact that $(H_\omega-z)^{-1}\chi_L$ is trace-class for all $z\in\CC\backslash\RR$ and $L>0$, which is not the case on the continuum. \end{remark}
+Conversely, the method we present here, which had already been used for generalized Anderson Hamiltonians~\cite{GKcompre} or perturbed Landau Hamiltonians~\cite{KR}, works for a large class of operators. \end{remark}

-\begin{proof}[Proof of the theorem] Let $J$ be a compact subinterval of $(B_-,B_+)$.
+\begin{proof}[Proof of Theorem~\ref{thm:main}] Let $J$ be a compact subinterval of $(B_-,B_+)$.
 We want to prove that there exists some constant $C_J>0$ such that for all $a,b\in J$, $a<b$,

 Let $\phi$ be as in Lemma~\ref{HS} with $0\leqslant \phi\leq1_{[a,b]}$.
 Then, for $L\in\NN$ and almost every $\omega$,